-Kelley is the faculty lead at Babson College for the Global Entrepreneurship Monitor (GEM), the largest and most developed research program on entrepreneurship in the world.
-In its 2016 survey, GEM sampled Boston, Detroit, and Miami.
+Kelley is part of the Babson team for the Global Entrepreneurship Monitor (GEM), the largest and most developed research program on entrepreneurship in the world.
+In one of its surveys, GEM sampled Boston, Detroit, and Miami.
 The findings pinpointed factors that contribute to each city’s entrepreneurial ecosystem.

 In Detroit, the team found negative population growth, lower household income, and high unemployment combined to spark entrepreneurship, particularly among young people ages 18 to 34.
-The city’s 20% entrepreneurship rate (the rate at which citizens are starting or running new businesses) is significantly higher than the 13% national average.
+The city’s 20 percent entrepreneurship rate (the rate at which citizens are starting or running new businesses) is significantly higher than the 13 percent national average.